 - They’re a safe, contactless way a business or brand can communicate with their customers.
-QR codes enable businesses to provide their audience with an abundance of information that’s mobile-friendly and in a contactless way that’s safer for everyone.
+QR codes enable businesses to provide their audience with an abundance of information that’s mobile-friendly.

 - Useability is quick and a great way to streamline the user experience and ensure customers can access information as quickly and efficiently as possible.
 And considering so many people own a smartphone, you can almost guarantee accessibility to everyone in your audience.

-- It’s even more convenient because by simply scanning your QR code, customers can interact and engage with your brand or business in a multitude of ways (depending on what you’ve designed your QR code to do, of course) like quickly checking into an event, download information, go straight to a landing page, participate in contests and so much more.
+- It’s even more convenient because by simply scanning your QR code, customers can interact and engage with your brand or business in a multitude of ways (depending on what you’ve designed your QR code to do, of course) like quickly checking into an event, downloading information, going straight to a landing page, participating in contests and so much more.

 What Can Marketers or Business Do With QR Codes?